 Time (96 percent).
 The most commonly cited strategy challenge is time.
 With more responsibilities and fewer people to handle them, many managers are overwhelmed with activities.
 While checking lots of tasks off a to-do list each week may foster a sense of accomplishment, activity doesn't always equal achievement.
 If the individual tasks aren't strongly supporting the strategy, then we may fall into the trap of activity for activity's sake.
 When there are lots of things to do, managers feel guilty stopping to take time to think strategically about the business.
+After all, neither can anyone else."
+Martin's research supports this point: 43 percent of managers cannot state their own strategy.

-After all, most performance reviews don't include a big box for "Thinks strategically for six hours a week," with the rating of "Exceeds Expectations," marked in it.
+What seems to be the cause of this lack of performance when it comes to strategy?
+My research with 500 managers at 25 companies identified the top 10 strategy challenges and the frequency of each challenge by company: most performance reviews don't include a big box for "Thinks strategically for six hours a week," with the rating of "Exceeds Expectations," marked in it.
 When there is a lot to get done, time to think is often the first thing to go.

 2 Commitment (72 percent).
 Gaining commitment from others to support and execute the strategy vexes many managers.
 Often referred to as buy-in, commitment can be challenging for several reasons.
 If the people expected to execute the strategy aren't aware of it, or don't understand it, then commitment will be non-existent.
 According to a study out of Harvard Business School, a shocking 95 percent of employees in large organizations are either unaware of or don't understand their company strategies.
 This finding may be rejected out of hand by some senior leaders, but it's crucial to find out just how high that percentage is for your group.
 Another reason buy-in is lacking is because many people don't understand the reasons behind the strategy and how it will help them achieve their goals.
-A study of 23,000 workers found that only 20 percent said they understood how their tasks relate to the organization's goals and strategies.
+A study of 23,000 workers found that only 20 percent said they under- stood how their tasks relate to the organization's goals and strategies.
 If leaders fail to share why the strategies are in place, and don't translate them to people's respective work, the level of commitment will be minimal.

-2 Lack of priorities (60 percent).
+3 Lack of priorities (60 percent).
 A great cause of frustration among managers is the overall lack of priorities at the leadership level.
 When everything is deemed important, it creates an overflowing-plate syndrome.
-If clear priorities are not established up front, then it becomes difficult for people to determine what they should be working on and why.
-This lack of priorities prevents people from taking things off of their plate, resulting in the frustration of feeling spread too thin by too many initiatives.
-A lack of priorities is a red flag that the difficult work of making trade-offs-choosing some things and not others-was not accomplished in setting the strategy.
-Good strategy requires trade-offs, which in turn help establish priorities by filtering out activities that don't contribute to the achievement of goals.
+If clear priorities are not established up front, then it becomes difficult for people to determine what they should be To more effectively develop and execute strategy, it stands to reason that we need to better understand it.
+In order to better understand it, we need to be skilled at thinking about it.